golden75/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 ### Identifying coding regions using TransDecoder

 Now we have our assembled transcriptomes for the each of the libraries.
 Before looking for the coding regions we will combine all the assemblies together.
-We will be working in the `Coding_Regions` directory, and for this we will use the UNIX command `cat` as follows:
+We will be working in the **Coding_Regions/** directory, and for this we will use the UNIX command `cat` as follows:

 ```bash
 cat ../Assembly/trinity_U13.Trinity.fasta \